jtobin/jtobin.github.io/_posts/2015-12-02-sorting-with-style.md

 ```

 On the other hand, we can also collapse an existing tree back into a list.
 The
-following 'folder' function defines how to collapse any given part of a tree
+following `folder` function defines how to collapse any given part of a tree
 into the corresponding part of a list; again we just pattern match on whatever
 part of the tree we're looking at, and construct the complementary list: